 Zapata Ranch is a 103,000 acre ranch owned by Colorado Nature Conservancy and is set in a spectacularly beautiful setting.
 Guests can ride through, and learn about, their conservation herd of 2,500 bison, and their herd of cattle, and integrate themselves into daily life on the ranch.
-There are also extensive nature programmes to participate in.
+There are also extensive nature programs to participate in.

 Managed by the Duke family, third generation ranchers, Zapata Ranch in nestled at the base of southern Colorado's Sangre de Cristo Mountains and shares a border with the United States' newest national park, Sand Dunes National Park and Preserve.